Battleman/Squada/README.md

 Based on our conclusions we will provide advice to the New York public service providers.

 # Research questions
 * Identify recurring patterns and evolution of the complaints relating to rats.
-Show correlation with the complaints to the Department of Sanitation.
 * Rank neighborhoods based the number of complaints and delay in their resolution.
-* Rank Education, Police, Sanitation and Fire departments by district of operation.
+* Identify major problems in boroughs tackled by NYPD through 311.
 * Identify correlation between certain events, such as earthquakes or hurricanes, and the complaints that follow them.

 # Datasets